MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-to-project-operations-non-stocked.md

 Introduction
 ============

-As a team we are excited to announce the first of three phases of upgrade to Project Operations from our existing Project Service Automation (PSA).
-For customers embarking on this exciting journey we are providing this documentation along with future articles which include developer considerations and details on the feature enhancements to provide guidance on not only how to prepare for your upgrade but what to expect once you have upgraded to Project Operations.
+As a team we are excited to announce the first of three phases of upgrade from Project Service Automation (PSA) to Project Operations.
+For customers embarking on this exciting journey, we are providing this overview along with future articles which will include developer considerations and details on the feature enhancements to provide guidance on not only how to prepare for your upgrade but also what to expect once you have upgraded to Project Operations.
 The upgrade delivery program will be split into the 3 phases as described below:

 |                                                                                                                     | **Phase 1 (January 2022)** | **Phase 2 (April Wave 2022)** | **Phase 3 (April Wave 2022)** |